 Synendos stems from 10 years of solid basic research on endocannabinoid biology and pharmacology carried out at the University of Bern by Prof. Jürg Gertsch and Dr. Andrea Chicca.

-PD Dr. Andrea Chicca.
-Co-founder, Chief Executive Officer and Chief Scientific Officer
+Dr. Andrea Chicca, Chief Executive Officer and Chief Scientific Officer

 Andrea holds a PhD in Pharmacology from the University of Pisa.
 After his first post-doctoral studies in cancer biology at the Istituto Toscano Tumori (Firenze, Italy), Andrea joined the group of Prof. J. Gertsch at the University of Bern initially working as post-doctoral scientist, then senior scientist and principal investigator.

-In November 2018, Andrea obtained the venia docendi in Biochemistry and Molecular Medicine awarded from the Medical Faculty of the University of Bern.
-In December 2018, he obtained also the habilitation for professorship in Pharmacology from the Italian Ministry of Education and Research.
+In 2018, Andrea obtained the venia docendi in Biochemistry and Molecular Medicine awarded from the Medical Faculty of the University of Bern and he also obtained the habilitation for professorship in Pharmacology from the Italian Ministry of Education and Research.
 In 2020, Andrea successfully completed the Master of Advanced Studies in Translational Medicine and Biomedical Entrepreneurship co-organized by Sitem-Insel School and University of Bern.
-Andrea is co-author of 45+ scientific articles published in international peer-reviewed journals.
+Andrea is co-author of 50 scientific articles published in international peer-reviewed journals.

 He strongly contributed to the elucidation of the endocannabinoid membrane transport mechanism and the development of SERIs of first and second generation.
 Andrea is co-inventor on a granted patent covering SERIs of first generation in the US.

 Before joining the University of Bern, Andrea worked for almost 2 years as a scientific advisor in the corporate marketing of Chiesi Pharmaceuticals (Parma, Italy), where he acquired hands-on experience in preclinical and clinical drug development.